jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Box/Arrow In/Arrow Out Model.
 Focusing on a specific problem

-The Box/Arrow In/Arrow Out model, on the other hand, focuses on identifying the specific triggers and reactions that sustain the problem.
-It is particularly useful when you want to focus on one specific problem.
+The Box/Arrow In/Arrow Out Model focuses on identifying specific triggers and reactions that maintain the problem.
+It is particularly useful when we want to focus on one specific problem.

-What does this look like in practice?
-Imagine that you are working with a client suffering from an anxiety disorder.
-You place the main problem – in this case “my anxiety” – in a central “box” Then, together with the client, you identify the triggers (e.g., “pressure at work,” “new tasks”) and her typical anxiety responses (e.g., “I check everything repeatedly,” “I take Xanax”).
+How does it look in practice?
+Imagine you are working with a client suffering from anxiety disorders.
+We place the main problem – in this case, “my anxiety” – in the central place.
+Then, together with the patient, we identify triggering factors (e.g., pressure at work, new tasks) and their typical reactions to anxiety (e.g., “I check everything multiple times”, “I take Xanax”).

-This approach allows you to see how the client’s reactions, while they may provide temporary relief, actually sustain the problem in the long term.
-This makes it easier to plan targeted interventions to help break the cycle.
+Such an approach allows us to see how the client’s reactions, although they may bring temporary relief, actually maintain the problem in the long run.
+This will help us plan targeted interventions that will help break the cycle.
+It gives us a wide range of possibilities for interventions and modifications of triggering and maintaining factors.

 trójczynnikowy model konceptualizacji Model Box/Arrow In/Arrow Out